conneroisu/cpre488/SB3_MP0_Report.md

 ```
 ## Modify the nes_bootloader code such that the NES games are reasonably playable.
 In your report, describe your general approach to implementing both of the NESCore_Callback functions.

 For the “NESCore_Callback_OutputFrame,” our task was to expand the 256x240 image to a 640x480 resolution.
 For this, we first started by finding the scalar needed to enlarge the image.
 This scalar was then used to repeat the WorkFrame multiple times for every pixel read.
-Once implemented, we realized that we needed to add borders to our image since we couldn’t have scalars that weren’t whole numbers.
-We just found the missing pixels and added them as black borders before reading the WorkFrame.
+Once implemented, we realized that we needed to add borders to our image to ensure that the VGA HW had a reference for black.
+This is because the VGA timing was slightly off, which caused data from the blanking period to be drawn in the drawing window.
+The black reference bars were implemented by updating the left and right columns of the WorkFrame to have a value of 0x0, which is black.

-For “NESCore_Callback_InputPadState,” this was much easier since we already figured out how to read the buttons and switches in part 5.
-Once a button was clicked, we just set the player1 data to our desired button press.
+For “NESCore_Callback_InputPadState,” we were able to use our GPIO code from step 5.
+However, we also created a simple interface (controls.h) to make the usage easier.
+Using this interface, we just had to call the configure function to configure the GPIO interfaces and then run the data collection function.
+We provided a pointer to a struct that stores all the data to this function to be populated.
+After the function ran, we had an array of enumeration values, where each value represented a pressed button.
+We decided to represent the button presses this way for simplicity.
+All one has to do to determine what buttons are being pressed down are look at each of the enumeration values in the array, no bit-parsing needed.
+However, this does require more CPU time and can make the mapping to how the NESCore has the inputs defined more tedious.

 ## **BONUS credit.**